mathewkeene22/DevOfWeeks/README.md

 ## Running the project locally
 ### Redis
-Install redis if you don't already have it on your machine
+Install Redis if you don't already have it on your machine
 ```
 brew update
-brew install redis
+brew install Redis
 ```

 Fire it up